 OK, so the first order of business is to test the headset to see if things are working as they should.
 Simply turn on your Xbox One, then navigate to Settings > Kinect and Devices > Devices and Accessories.

 After doing that, you now want to go to Assign controller to account > Update control > Unassign account > Test headset/chat.

 If the headset is not working, then that could be the reason for the mute icon on the dashboard or anywhere else on the system.

 2] Make sure your mic is on

 Is your mic on?
-Well, maybe you’re not sure, so let’s teach how to check this thing.
-Press on the Xbox button on the controller, then select the gear icon.
-The next step then is to navigate to menu > Audio, then turn the mic off then on again.
+Well, maybe you’re not sure, so let’s teach you how to check this thing.
+Press the Xbox button on the controller, then select the gear icon.
+The next step then is to navigate to menu > Audio, then turn the mic off and then on again.

 Alternatively, you could go to Settings > Kinect, and Devices > Devices and Accessories > Audio > Mic on > Adjust volume.